ExtendRealityLtd/VRTK/README.md

   models are turned off on grab as this creates the desired effect as sometimes the object may clip the controller model and look bad.

+  * **015_Controller_TouchpadAxisControl:** A scene with an R/C car
+  that is controlled by using the Controller Touchpad.
+Moving a finger up and down on the Touchpad will cause the car to drive forward or backward.
+Moving a finger to the left or right of the Touchpad will cause the car to turn in that direction.
+Pressing the Trigger will cause the car to jump, this utilises the Trigger axis and the more the trigger is depressed, the higher the car will jump.

 ## Contributing

 I'd love this to be a community effort, but as I'm just getting